 Each Permittee shall document and submit total MS4 Permit-related expenditures annually, within the same timeframe as the annual reporting required by the Permittee's MS4 permit.
 The submission shall contain expenditure information from the previously concluded fiscal year, beginning July 1 and ending June 30.

-Each Permittee shall report the sources of funds used to implement its MS4 permit.
+Each Permittee shall report on the overall sources of funds used to implement its MS4 permit.
+Category-specific reporting for sources of funds is not required.

-A Duly Authorized Representative shall compile and submit required reporting on behalf of the Permittee.
+A Duly Authorized Representative shall submit required reporting on behalf of the Permittee.

 Annual expenditure Reports for MS4 Permit implementation shall be submitted electronically using the MS4 Cost Data Portal.
 Each submission shall be certified electronically in the manner specified by the State Water Board.

 Submitted cost information shall be in a format consistent with this Draft Policy and shall be verifiable using supporting documentation retained by the Permittees.
-Each Permittee shall make such supporting information available upon request within a timely manner, generally no more than ten business days.
+Each Permittee shall retain supporting documentation for at least five years after permit expiration and make such supporting information available upon request within a timely manner, generally no more than ten business days.

-8. State Agency Roles
+State Agency Roles

-The regional water boards shall incorporate cost reporting requirements consistent with this Draft Policy into a Phase I MS4 Permit through an amendment or at the time of the next permit reissuance after the effective date of this Policy.
+The regional water boards shall incorporate cost reporting framework, cost report submittal method, and reporting timeline consistent with this Draft Policy into a Phase I MS4 Permit through an amendment or at the time of the next permit reissuance after the effective date of this Policy.
 Once incorporated into a Phase I MS4 Permit, regional water boards shall ensure Permittees follow the Policy through review of cost data submitted by Permittees.

 The regional water boards shall review the annually submitted data and use the data to inform the economic analysis of future permits.

-The State Water Board shall incorporate cost reporting requirements consistent with this Policy into the statewide Phase II MS4 Permit through an amendment or at the time of the next permit reissuance.
+The State Water Board shall incorporate cost reporting framework, cost report submittal method, and reporting timeline consistent with this Policy into the statewide Phase II MS4 Permit through an amendment or at the time of the next permit reissuance.

+The State Water Board shall issue an order under California Water Code section 13383, as necessary, to require Permittees to begin reporting the costs associated with implementing the MS4 permit in accordance with this Policy.
+Tracking of such costs shall commence no later than July 1, 2026, with the first cost report to include expenditures incurred during the State Fiscal Year 2026-27.

 The State Water Board shall make the collected cost data publicly available, conduct regular review of the cost data, provide periodic Policy related updates to the board, and maintain the MS4 Cost Data Portal.

 The State Water Board shall compile and analyze submitted cost data to inform, develop, and implement strategies for supporting efficient stormwater management statewide.